Albion Online: Development

-When it initially released on July 17, 2017, Albion Online offered a selection of "Starter Packs" which granted players access to the game and offered a varying amount of gold(In-game currency) to get started.
+When it was initially released on July 17, 2017, Albion Online offered a selection of "Starter Packs" which granted players access to the game and offered a varying amount of gold (in-game currency) to get started.
 Once a player purchased any of the starter packs, they would be granted open-ended access to the game with no extra mandatory fees.
 Players could also purchase membership for a limited amount of time without the benefits of the starter packs.
-On April 10, 2019, Albion Online went Free to Play.
+By April 2019, Albion Online went free to play.
 Players can also buy premium with in-game currency (gold & silver).

+A second server based in Singapore named "Albion East", later renamed to "Albion Asia", was opened to the public in March 2023.

+The game released its latest update called "Horizons" in late October 2024.
+Two months later, a new server was announced for the Europe, Middle East and North Africa regions.